Kaitohutohu Whiwhi Kaimahi

 How many people are doing this job?

-Recruitment consultants earn a combination of a base salary and commission.
+Pay for recruitment consultants is a combination of a base salary and commission.

 - Recruitment managers' base salaries are usually between $80,000 and $130,000 a year.

-The amount of commission they earn depends on the company they work for and is based on performance.
+The amount of commission earned depends on the company worked for and individual performance.

 What you will do